GULibrarySandbox/ten-repo/content/02-document.md

 You could also try to Sync the document automatically to the cloud with your data.
 (This needs a link to more information on how to do this){% endcapture %}{% include card.html header="Intermediate" text=text %}

 {% capture text %}
-Now that you've got a good head start, it's time to learn about Git Repositories and wikis for documenting Learn how to create a code repository in Github with their [Hello world tutorial](https://docs.github.com/en/get-started/quickstart/hello-world).
+Now that you've got a good head start, it's time to learn about Git Repositories and wikis for documenting.
+Learn how to create a code repository in Github with their [Hello world tutorial](https://docs.github.com/en/get-started/quickstart/hello-world).

 Or you could explore how research projects with published data have created documentation.
-Check out examples of documentation or readme files in these Australian datasets:
+Check out examples of documentation or readme files in these Australian researcher involved projects:
 * Dinusha, B., Howell, L., Silbert, M., Daraganova, G. (2021).
 Ten to Men: The Australian Longitudinal Study on Male Health, Release 3 (Waves 1-3),, ADA Dataverse, V4.
 (Dataset). [doi:10.26193/JDE1TD](doi:10.26193/JDE1TD)
-* Smyth, A., Smee, E., Godfrey, S., Crowther, M., Phalen, D. (2014): Haematology of the Sleepy Lizard (Tiliqua rugosa) in Australia's cereal croplands, 2010.
-Version 1.0.0.
-Terrestrial Ecosystem Research Network.
-(Dataset). [https://doi.org/10.4227/05/537c5c5553f9e](https://doi.org/10.4227/05/537c5c5553f9e){% endcapture %}{% include card.html header="Advanced" text=text %}
+* Adam M. Komarek(2021).
+Replication Data for the study on income, consumer preferences, and the future of livestock-derived food demand.
+Dataverse.
+Data Collection.[https://doi.org/10.7910/DVN/ZPWQBB](https://doi.org/10.7910/DVN/ZPWQBB){% endcapture %}{% include card.html header="Advanced" text=text %}

 ### Internal Resources